BYCZKUBRONY/Python-Intern-Task---CSV-Report-Processing/README.md

 Class CSVReportProcessing have 4 method to help with this exercise.

-    #This method round number of clicks in each field list element's.
+    #This method round 'number of clicks' element in each field list element's.

     round_number_of_clicks(self)